-As we run our home light bulbs, television, laptops, and other appliances with deep-cycle batteries.
+As we run our home light bulbs, television, laptops, and other appliances with inverters and deep-cycle batteries.
 Many have come to ask if the battery can power a refrigerator.
 And how many sets of deep-cycle batteries can run a refrigerator?
 Knowing the number of batteries to run your refrigerator will help you know how much to budget for your battery backup.
 Some factors can tell us how many batteries that can steadily power our refrigerator.
 These factors and how to suggest the deep-cycle battery for our refrigerator are explained below.

 For a 1kw (1000w) refrigerator, two 150Ah – 200Ah by 24V or two 300Ah by 12V deep-cycle batteries can run it.
 The fridge power specifications differ and that’s why you need enough information from your refrigerator before quoting the batteries to power it.